ChungkingLDY/poc4rsgo-matlab-code/README.md

+## Probability of Improvement Criterion Revisited: Applications to Generalized Ranking and Selection

-This repository contains supporting material for the paper Probability of Improvement Criterion Revisited: Applications to Generalized Ranking and Selection.
+This repository contains experiments source codes and data for the paper: "Probability of Improvement Criterion Revisited: Applications to Generalized Ranking and Selection".